How to get well on your way to powerful processes

 A new study shows that companies with mature processes are more than six times more profitable than companies without.
 So your work is cut out for you!
 The question is how?
-I’ll give you one way to make it happen in this article.

 You probably know that a business process is a chain of activities that are repeated.
 You, as others, may see visions of documentation and bureaucracy that gets in the way of employees rather than helping them.